-The WHOIS directory is a public listing of domain names and the people or organizations associated with each name.
+The WHOIS directory is a public listing of domain names and the people or organisations associated with each name.
 There are many free online WHOIS directories.
 You can use the directory to find domain owners and IP addresses, as well as mailing addresses and telephone numbers.

 For privacy, some domain name owners have their personal information hidden from the WHOIS directory, just as you might want your personal telephone number to be unlisted in a telephone book.
 Learn more about protecting your privacy in our post about 5 things to watch out for when buying a domain.

 Well done!
 Now you know the difference between basic web terms, and how they all play a part in creating a web presence for businesses and brands.
-At Google Domains, we want everyone to feel informed, secure, and empowered to grow their business online.
+At Google Domains, we want everyone to feel informed, secure and empowered to grow their business online.